Engineering Policies and Procedures

 How Can I File A Grievance?

 In compliance with Title IX regulations, the College of Engineering has a grievance procedure to handle student complaints.
 Students should follow these steps until a resolution is achieved:

 - Attempt to resolve the grievance directly with the individual involved.

 - If that approach seems unsatisfactory, and the grievance involves a teaching assistant (TA), consult the professor in charge of the course.

 - If necessary, discuss the grievance with the appropriate department chair.

 - The next level involves the academic dean.
-Students should contact Manuela Romero in 2620 Engineering Hall or at email@example.com.
+Undergraduate students should contact Manuela Romero in 2640 Engineering Hall or at firstname.lastname@example.org.
+Graduate students should contact Kathy Prem in 2640 Engineering Hall or at email@example.com.

 - All students have the right to appeal to the dean of the college, Ian Robertson, 608/262-3482, if they feel their case has not been justly handled by another dean.

 Only a few grievances are really serious and difficult to resolve.
 In these instances, the dean seeks a solution that, as best as can be determined, is appropriate, just, legal and in the best interests of all concerned.

 There are areas in which the dean does not have authority to override an instructor, such as determination of a student’s grade.
 However, it has happened that the department chair has intervened, for example, by having a grade determined by committee rather than by the course instructor.